java-brain/OCP-notes/README.md

 - You can construct interfaces that have neither methods nor class members, traditionally referred to as marker interfaces. java.io.Serializable (from chapter 8, "IO") contains no methods, is an example of a marker interface.

+- Interfaces may not be marked final or instantiated directly.
+There are additional rules for default methods, such as Java failing to compile if a class or interface inherits two default methods with the same signature and doesn't provide its own implementation.

 <!-- Parking lot -->

 <!-- //Parking lot -->